input-output-hk/cardano-node-wiki/docs/new-tracing/tracers_doc_generated.md

 ### ChainDB.LedgerEvent.TookSnapshot

-> A snapshot was written to disk.
+> A snapshot is being written to disk.
+Two events will be traced, one for when the node starts taking the snapshot and another one for when the snapshot has been written to the disk.

 Severity:  `Info`